GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/backends.md

 NDSL has a number of "backends" which use can choose from when you execute your code.
 The backend can be thought of as the fuel which powers the engine of NDSL.
-Different fuels have pros and cons which may make them more appealing to different situations.
-The following is a complete list of all supported backends
+Different fuels have pros and cons which may make them more appealing to different situations:

-- `numpy`.
-This is the default backend for NDSL
+@someone-who-knows-this-better-than-me please write a pros/cons list (or tell me where I can find this information and I'll do it)

+- `numpy`
 - `dace:cpu`
 - `dace:gpu`
 - `gt:cpu_ifirst`